Printmakers use specialist techniques such as etching, lithography and screen printing to create images on a variety of surfaces

-There are a number of art colleges and universities offering undergraduate and postgraduate degrees in printmaking, or modules in printmaking as part of a broader art course.
+A number of art colleges and universities offer undergraduate and postgraduate degrees in printmaking, or modules in printmaking as part of a broader art course.

-However, printmaking skills are usually developed on a degree course and a pre-entry postgraduate qualification can give a desirable advantage as it will have further developed these skills and techniques.
+However, printmaking skills are usually developed on a degree course, and a pre-entry postgraduate qualification can give you the edge as it will help you further develop these skills and techniques.
 Hands-on courses taught by professional printmakers are recommended.

 Entry without a degree or HND is possible.
 Apprenticeships are available but they're rare.

-It's important to take on relevant work experience opportunities and build up a good portfolio of work.
+It's vital to take on relevant work experience opportunities and build up a good portfolio of work.
 Make the most of any placements during your degree and look for work placements during the summer or voluntary opportunities.
-The four arts councils may provide details of artists who'd be willing to let you produce prints, these are:
+The four arts councils in the UK may provide details of artists who'd be willing to let you produce prints - these are:

-Networking is also essential to be a successful printmaker.
-You should try to network with printers during your degree to build up contacts and gain experience.
+Networking is also essential to a successful printmaking career.
+Try to network with printers during your degree to build up contacts and gain experience.
 Talk to established artists and printmakers to gain an insight into working conditions and styles.
-A useful resource may be LinkedIn.
+Attend talks given by printmakers and visit galleries and exhibitions.

-Use trade press to keep up to date with developments in the area and to find out about work opportunities.
-For arts work aimed at those involved in all areas of arts development, including community and educational projects, see national magazine mailout.co.
+Use the trade press to keep up to date with developments in the area and to find out about work opportunities.
+You might also look out for awards and competitions that you can enter to raise your profile.

 Speculative approaches to schools or hospitals are also worth considering.
 If your approach is part of an artists' studio group, funding might be available from your national arts council.

-It's usual for printmakers to combine two or more roles at one time, for example, paid employment with self-employment.
+It's usual for printmakers to combine two or more roles at a time, for example, paid employment with self-employment.
 Freelance work is especially common and experienced printmakers may become owner/managers of studios.

-Host organisations range from schools to galleries but almost all provide an excellent way of developing new work, accessing facilities and raising your profile.
+Host organisations range from schools to galleries but almost all provide the opportunity to develop new work, access facilities and raise your profile.

 Many independent print workshops around the UK offer short courses in printmaking specialisms such as:

-If you have difficulty finding a job or work placement with a print studio and cannot afford the equipment yourself, you may join open-access workshops and studios which allow free access to printing equipment and other related facilities.
-A lot of them offer workshops and training opportunities as well.
+If you have difficulty finding a job or work placement with a print studio and can't afford the equipment yourself, you may be able to join open access workshops and studios which allow free access to printing equipment and other related facilities.
+Many offer workshops and training opportunities as well.
+Examples include:

 As with many creative careers, there is no structured career progression, so you'll need to be flexible and willing to combine roles, especially in the early years after graduation.
 Progression opportunities can be improved by learning additional printmaking techniques - especially digital ones.